ClubeProgramacaoSSA/Back-End-Site-Clube-de-Programacao/README.md

 <div align = "justify">
 &emsp;&emsp;&emsp; The Gangnam Style project consists of the development of a website for the <a href = "https://github.com/ClubeProgramacaoSSA">SENAI CIMATEC Programming Club</a>.
 The site will function as an exhibition banner for the club's advertising activities and as an integration tool between the Relational Database Project previously developed. by other club members.</br>
 &emsp;&emsp;&emsp; This repository contains the API responsible for answering requests from other services made by other club services and is a central product at Gangnam Style Project.
-All documentation related to the project will be available <a href ="https://drive.google.com/drive/folders/1RJ7gmUiI1yTD119yCH66UnsJEl0hF3kf?usp=sharing">here</a> on Google Drive and [here](https://app.swaggerhub.com/apis/orlandomotapires/ClubeDeProgramacao/2.0) at swagger.</br>
+All documentation related to the project will be available <a href ="https://drive.google.com/drive/folders/1RJ7gmUiI1yTD119yCH66UnsJEl0hF3kf?usp=sharing">here</a> on Google Drive and <a href= "https://app.swaggerhub.com/apis/orlandomotapires/ClubeDeProgramacao/2.0")here</a> at swagger.</br>
 </div>

 ---